Ace Gutowsky: Later years

 Gutowsky's father, Assaph "Ace" Gutowsky, was in the oil business.
 He became convinced that a major petroleum deposit lay under the area north of Oklahoma City and scouted the area extensively.
 In 1942 or 1943, Gutowsky's father discovered an oil field at West Edmond, Oklahoma, that was estimated at 117,000,000 barrels.
 Gutowsky's father discovered the oil field using a "doodlebug," a "homemade divining rod" and "struck it rich" as several major oil companies bought leases from him.
 By 1944, Time magazine called the West Edmond field the "greatest concentration of rotary drilling rigs in the world."

 After serving in the U.S. Army during World War II, Gutowsky went into the oil business with his father.
 He also served as the line coach for Oklahoma City University in the late 1940s.

-Gutwosky died of cancer in December 1976 at Kingfisher, Oklahoma.
+Gutwosky died of cancer in December 1976 at Mercy Hospital, Oklahoma City, Oklahoma.
 He was buried in the Kingfisher Cemetery.